-- Q. What is Cisco Prime[TM] Network Registrar Jumpstart? - A. Cisco Prime Network Registrar Jumpstart is a high-performing hardware appliance for Domain Name System (DNS) and Dynamic Host Configuration Protocol (DHCP) services.
-The appliance combines the speed, scalability, and reliability of Cisco Prime Network Registrar, and its robust, world-class DHCP and DNS servers, with the ease of deployment of an appliance format and the high performance of Cisco[®] server hardware.
-The solution includes the following: - Cisco Prime Network Registrar DNS, Cisco Prime Network Registrar DHCP, CentOS 5.4 and VMware ESXi 4.1 - all preinstalled on the server - Cisco Unified Computing System[TM] (Cisco UCS[TM]) C200 M2 (one rack-unit [RU] rack-mount server) with an Intel 2.66 GHz 6 core processor, 24 GB RAM, two 300 GB 15K disk drives (RAID 1, yielding 300 GB total space), and dual power supplies - Q. What are the benefits of Cisco Prime Network Registrar Jumpstart? - A. Cisco Prime Network Registrar Jumpstart is designed to help network operators address the challenges of network and device growth, the transition to IPv6, and the reduction of operating expenses (OpEx).
+- Cisco Prime Network Registrar application components (DHCP and DNS Authoritative together or DNS Caching alone), the CentOS operating system v6.x, and VMware ESXi 5 - all preinstalled on the server. - Cisco Unified Computing SystemTM (Cisco UCSTM) C220 M3 (one rack-unit [RU] rack-mount server) with an Intel Xeon 2.30 GHz E5-2630 processor, 16 GB of RAM, two 300 GB 15K SCSI drives configured for RAID 1, two PCI Express Gen 3 slots, and two 1 Gigabit Ethernet LAN interfaces on the motherboard, and dual power supplies. - Q. What are the Cisco Prime Network Registrar Jumpstart application options? - A. Cisco Prime Network Registrar Jumpstart is available in two different configurations.
+The first, Cisco Prime Network Registrar DHCP/DNS Authoritative Jumpstart includes two Cisco Prime Network Registrar applications: Cisco Prime Network Registrar DNS Authoritative and Cisco Prime Network DHCP.
+The second configuration, called Cisco Prime Network Registrar DNS Caching Jumpstart includes the Cisco Prime Network Registrar DNS Caching Jumpstart includes the Cisco Prime Network Registrar DNS Caching Jumpstart includes the Cisco Prime Network Registrar DNS Caching Jumpstart includes the Cisco Prime Network Registrar DNS Caching Jumpstart includes the Cisco Prime Network Registrar DNS Caching Server. - Q. What are the benefits of Cisco Prime Network Registrar Jumpstart? - A. Cisco Prime Network Registrar Jumpstart is designed to help network operators address the challenges of network and device growth, the transition to IPv6, and the reduction of operating expenses (OpEx).
 The solution is fast and easy to implement with low startup costs.
 DHCP and DNS services can be immediately turned on, configured, and integrated into the network service for fast time to value.
-The Cisco UCS C200 M2 server provides superior scale and performance in a compact form factor, and the application is preinstalled as a virtual machine, providing support for virtualized data centers.
+The Cisco UCS C220 M3 server provides superior scale and performance in a compact form factor, and the application is preinstalled as a virtual machine, providing support for virtualized data centers.
 The solution grows with the business; the appliance ships with 1000 permanent IP node licenses, and customers may buy additional licenses to support up to 500,000 IP nodes with this single Cisco UCS server.
-Finally, Cisco Prime Network Registrar Jumpstart is an integrated solution from one vendor, on one box all supported by Cisco. - Q. How many IP nodes are included with Cisco Prime Network Registrar Jumpstart? - A. Cisco Prime Network Registrar Jumpstart includes a base license of 1000 IP nodes.
-This means that "out of the box," users can assign up to 1000 DHCP leases and 1000 DNS resource records. - Q. Can additional IP nodes be added to the 1000 count base license that is shipped with Cisco Prime Network Registrar Jumpstart? - A. Yes.
+Finally, Cisco Prime Network Registrar Jumpstart is an integrated solution from one vendor, on one box all supported by Cisco.

+- Q. How many IP nodes are included with Cisco Prime Network Registrar Jumpstart? - A. Cisco Prime Network Registrar Jumpstart for DHCP and DNS Authoritative includes a base license of 1000 IP nodes.
+This means that "out of the box," users can assign up to 1000 DHCP leases and 1000 DNS resource records.

+Cisco Prime Network Registrar DNS Caching Jumpstart includes a single caching DNS license.

+- Q. Can additional IP nodes be added to the 1000 count base license that is shipped with Cisco Prime Network Registrar Jumpstart? - A. Yes.
 If a network has more than 1000 IP nodes, operators can order additional licenses to cover the remaining IP nodes.
 Cisco recommends running up to 500,000 active IP nodes for the standard configuration and not to exceed a 1,000,000 active IP node count on a single Cisco UCS server.
 For networks with greater than 500,000 IP nodes, Cisco recommends deploying additional appliances for optimized performance.
 Cisco also recommends that customers purchase additional appliances for failover situations.